OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

 2. Correlation between adv and position

 ## Preprocessing
-1. Down sampling negative instances improves training time and predictive performance
 2. Preprocess data for train_val together
 3. Missing values.
-Catboost does a weird thing
+Catboost does only min or max
 4. Outlier detection: look for outliers on city and country level when replacing them with mean per category
 5. Add negative sampling for non-matched pairs
 6. Return shuffle split back to refresh the distrib from time to time